devopskube/devopskube/docs/index.md

 None of the above mentioned stacks do fulfill our needs, therefor we decided to put this stack together to allow you to install a full SDLC stack on your own Kubernetes cluster.

+In the last year, a new project [jenkins-x](https://jenkins-x.io) appeared on the market.
+This is a project founded by some guys which worked already on fabric8.
+This project provides a full solution to setup and implements a cloud CI/CD workflow using tools, which are used in DevopsKube as well.
+Our focus is still slightly different, in that we do not focus on providing a workflow for a cloud only environment, but to provide a solution to setup a SDLC stack for small to midsize teams rather easy.

 ## Components

 The following components are included in the current version: